Rural Homes

 Wildlife Haven Creation

 Invertebrate diversity develops remarkably quickly, with natural pools potentially supporting 70 percent of UK freshwater species.
 Seventeen British dragonfly species benefit from these new habitats, their aerial acrobatics delighting swimmers while controlling mosquito populations.
-Water beetles, pond skaters, and caddisfly larvae indicate healthy ecosystem establishment, forming complex food webs that support garden birds and foraging bats.
+Water beetles, pond skaters, and caddisfly larvae indicate healthy ecosystem establishment, forming food webs that support garden birds and foraging bats.

 Future-Proofing Your Investment